swiggy-2022-bootcamp/cdp-team2/Cart/README.md

 This microservice handles all the operations related to cart associated with a customer.

-1. Rest API Endpoints available:
+1. Rest API Endpoints available: <br>
    i.
 GET `/cart/v1/healthcheck`

    - Checks the health of the given microservice.